Henryka Bochniarz

-Henryka Teodora Bochniarz, Ph.D. (born in Świebodzin on 29 October 1947) is a Polish economist and administrator who is a former Minister of Industry and Trade in the Government of Poland.
+Henryka Teodora Bochniarz (born in Świebodzin on 29 October 1947) is a Polish economist and administrator who is a former Minister of Industry and Trade in the Government of Poland.

 Bochniarz is also the founder and head of the Polish Confederation of Private Employers ‘Lewiatan’ and president for Central and Eastern Europe Region of Boeing International Co.

 Education

 Bochniarz graduated from the Foreign Trade Faculty at Warsaw School of Economics in 1971.
 She received a Ph.D. in economics from the Foreign Trade Research Institute, and became also certified advisor in management.
 She was awarded a Fulbright scholarship and spent two years doing research and teaching at the University of Minnesota (1985–87).

 Professional summary

 Between 1971 and 1990, Bochniarz was an academic lecturer and researcher at the Institute for Business Cycles and Prices at the Main School for Planning and Statistics.
 At the time she was a member of the Polish communist party - Polish United Workers' Party (1970–1990).

 In 1990, Bochniarz founded Nicom Consulting, one of the first consulting companies in Poland.
 Shortly after, she became the first president of the Association of Economic Consultants in Poland.

 In 1991, Prime Minister Jan Krzysztof Bielecki invited Bochniarz to become the Minister of Industry and Trade consolidating two previously separated ministries.
 In her ministerial capacities, she was responsible for restructuring and privatization of over 7000 Polish firms.